We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Tag: "Churn Risk, Organizational Change"

-Detection criteria: restructuring, new leadership, reorg, change in direction, shifting priorities, new VP, new CTO, strategic review
+Detection criteria: The customer mentions restructuring, new leadership, reorgs, shifting priorities, or a strategic review of vendor relationships

 Tag: "Churn Risk, Contract"

-When any of these tags fire after a customer meeting, the account team gets immediate visibility into what was said and by whom.
+When any of these tags match after a customer meeting, the account team gets immediate visibility along with the AI's confidence level, reasoning, and the specific evidence quotes attributed to named speakers with timestamps.
 This is not sentiment analysis guessing at tone.
-It is specific language from the transcript, attributed to a named speaker, with the surrounding context.
+It is structured classification backed by exact quotes from the transcript.

 What Expansion Signals Sound Like